 Jessica Sanzone - Teaching Assistant

 Jessica has performed in past Phoenix shows such as Beauty and the Beast and Annie.
-She is a graduate of the Performing Arts Academy in Freehold/Howell as a dance major.
+She is a graduate of the Performing Arts Academy of Ocean County as a dance major.
 Jessica plans on continuing her education in the arts at Marymount Manhattan College to receive her BFA in Musical Theatre.
 Her past show credits include: Footloose (Dancer), Grease (Patty Simcox), Annie (Miss.Hannigan), Into the Woods (Stepmother), How to Succeed in Business (Wicket Girl), The Producers (Showgirl), Guys and Dolls (Hot Box Girl), Beauty and the Beast (Babette), 42nd Street (Diane Lorimer) and Legally Blonde (Margot).

 Samantha Rose Siriani - Teaching Assistant

 Samantha Rose Siriani is a Theatre Studies major at Wagner College and has been performing since she was 8 years old.
 She graduated from Red Bank Catholic, where she appeared in The Little Mermaid (Ursala), and Cinderella (Evil Stepmother).
 In addition to being a two time Basie Award winner, she was also a finalist in the National Shakespeare Competition as well as a PaperMill Playhouse nominee.